ryanthomasallen/ryanthomasallen.github.io/index.md

 # Overview

 I'm a PhD candidate at Harvard Business School conducting research at the intersection of innovation strategy, organization theory, and entrepreneurship.
 I'm on the job market this year (2022-2023).
-My committee is Rory McDonald, Raj Choudhury, and Gary Pisano.
+My dissertation committee is Rory McDonald, Raj Choudhury, and Gary Pisano.

 In my <a href="https://ryantallen.com/research/#dissertation-working-papers" target="_blank">dissertation research</a> I ask: how do organizations anticipate market demand to produce commercially successful innovations?
 Whereas prior work extols the benefits of analytics and experimentation, I identify circumstances in which these methods can be misleading.
 Click the dropdown for more details: